The best apps to learn French in 2026

 The Rosetta Stone app focuses first on teaching the fundamentals of a language.
 Then, learners can choose to continue with personalized 25-minute tutoring sessions.

-These prices include Rosetta Stone's typical promotional discounts (25-45% off).
 The 3-month and 12-month subscriptions give you access to one language only, while the Lifetime plan includes all 25 languages.
+Note: Rosetta Stone runs frequent sales, so check for current promotions before purchasing at full price.

 Rocket French is an app that takes a fun but fairly thorough approach to language learning, with two sections of lessons.